Hangover Brain Fog Causes, Symptoms and Recovery

 Key Takeaways

-- Most cases improve within one to three days, but symptoms that last longer may require medical evaluation to rule out withdrawal or other causes.
+• Most cases improve within 1 to 3 days, but symptoms that persist may require medical evaluation to rule out withdrawal or other causes.

 What Is Hangover Brain Fog and Why Does It Happen